johnstongrant/Tech-Demo-TailwindCSS/README.md

 ## Component 3: Responsive Design

-Designing for mobile first is becoming more and more demanding and as we start project 2 we must all be aware of developing a web based application that looks good on our phones.
+Mobile-first design is becoming more and more in demand, and as we build project 2 we must all be aware of developing a web based application that looks good not only on desktops, but also on mobile devices.

-Tailwind, like many other modern css libraries, focuses on a 'mobile-first' approach to styling.
+Tailwind, like many other modern CSS libraries, focuses on a 'mobile-first' approach to styling.
 This makes it so all [utility](https://v2.tailwindcss.com/docs/utility-first) classes are fit for mobile right out of the gate.
 However, when we want to display our information in a different way on different sized screens we can utilize _breakpoints_ to override the utility classes to fit our larger screens.

 Below are the breakpoints we can apply to _any_ utility class